Are Investors Undervaluing These Transportation Stocks Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

+Investors will also notice that HMLP has a PEG ratio of 0.45.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+HMLP's PEG compares to its industry's average PEG of 0.51.
+Over the past 52 weeks, HMLP's PEG has been as high as 1.95 and as low as 0.45, with a median of 1.54.

-We should also highlight that TGH has a P/B ratio of 1.21.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-TGH's current P/B looks attractive when compared to its industry's average P/B of 1.75.
-Over the past year, TGH's P/B has been as high as 1.40 and as low as 0.70, with a median of 1.10.
+Another notable valuation metric for HMLP is its P/B ratio of 0.41.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 0.97.
+Over the past year, HMLP's P/B has been as high as 1.86 and as low as 0.41, with a median of 1.51.

+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+HMLP has a P/S ratio of 0.94.
+This compares to its industry's average P/S of 1.31.

-Finally, we should also recognize that TGH has a P/CF ratio of 3.26.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 11.31.
-TGH's P/CF has been as high as 4.27 and as low as 2.56, with a median of 3.40, all within the past year.
+Finally, our model also underscores that HMLP has a P/CF ratio of 1.58.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+HMLP's P/CF compares to its industry's average P/CF of 6.11.
+HMLP's P/CF has been as high as 6.31 and as low as 1.46, with a median of 5.22, all within the past year.

-Investors could also keep in mind Triton (TRTN), an Transportation - Equipment and Leasing stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind Nippon Yusen Kabushiki Kaisha (NPNYY), an Transportation - Shipping stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Triton is trading at a forward earnings multiple of 6.48 at the moment, with a PEG ratio of 0.65.
-This compares to its industry's average P/E of 16.12 and average PEG ratio of 1.27.

 Click to get this free report